Homotopy properties of the complex of frames of a unitary space: Further applications

 Using the considerations above we can also show that $\Ap(\GU_n(q))_{ > Z}$ is pure of dimension $n-2$.
 Let $A\in \Ap(\GU_n(q))_{ > Z}$ be a maximal element.
 Then $\iota \circ r(A) \geq A$ implies that $\iota \circ r(A) =A$.
 So, if $r(A) < \pi'$, $A = \iota \circ r(A) < \iota(\pi')$ since $\iota$ is injective.
 The maximality of $A$ implies that we cannot have $r(A) < \pi'$, so $r(A)$ is a maximal element of $\mathring{\D}(V)^{\op}$ (and necessarily a full frame, i.e. an orthogonal decomposition of size $n$).
 This means that $A = \iota \circ r(A)$ is an elementary abelian $p$-subgroup of rank $n$.
 Thus $\Ap(\GU_n(q))_{ > Z}$ is pure of dimension $n-2$.

 On the other hand, by Lemma \ref{lem:fiber}, there exists a continuous map between the geometric realizations $|\redS(V)| \to |\mathring{\D}(V)|$ which induces an epimorphism in every homotopy and homology group (with any coefficient ring).
 Since $\mathring{\D}(V)^{\op} \simeq \Ap(\GU_n(q))_{>Z}$, by applying Proposition \ref{coro:applicationOtherPosets}(iii), we derive the conclusions of (iii).
-In a similar way we get the conclusions of item (iv).
+In a similar way, we get the conclusions of item (iv).

 Next, we suppose that $n < q+1$ and show that item (ii) holds.
-By the explanation given in the previous paragraph, we get that $\mathring{\D(V)}^{\op}$ and $\Ap(\GU_n(q))_{>Z}$ are both $\kk$-homologically $(n-3)$-connected, and hence spherical since both have dimension $n-2$.
-To conclude $\kk$-homologically Cohen-Macaulayness, we have to show that every interval is $\kk$-homologically spherical in both posets.
-In view of Proposition \ref{prop:decomp} and Corollary \ref{coro:decomp}, this is clear for the poset $\mathring{\D}(V)^{\op}$.
-Therefore, in the remaining of the proof, we focus on the intervals of the poset $\Ap(\GU_n(q))_{>Z}$.
+Then $\mathring{\D}(V)$ is Cohen-Macaulay over $\kk$ by Proposition \ref{coro:applicationOtherPosets} and Corollary \ref{coro:decomp}.
+By the explanation given in the previous paragraph, we also see that $\Ap(\GU_n(q))_{>Z}$ is spherical over $\kk$ of dimension $n-2$.
+To conclude Cohen-Macaulayness over $\kk$ for $\Ap(\GU_n(q))_{>Z}$, we have to show that every interval is spherical over $\kk$.